vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 It provides a **TUI** interface to configure different linux specific configurations.
 Use `sudo vicharak-config` to get started.

-It is supported on all debian based systems such as Debian buster/bullseye, Ubuntu focal/jammy and other third party systems such as Armbian.
+It is supported on all Debian based systems such as Debian buster/bullseye, Ubuntu focal/jammy and other third party systems such as Armbian.

 :::{admonition} **Fact**